dmartinezphd/dmartinezphd.github.io/privacy.md

 Although this website only looks to include quality, safe and relevant external links users should always adopt a policy of caution before clicking any external web links mentioned throughout this website.
 The owner of this website cannot guarantee or verify the contents of any externally linked website despite his best efforts.
 Users should therefore note they click on external links at their own risk and this website and its owner cannot be held liable for any damages or implications caused by visiting any external links mentioned.

 # Children’s Information
 We do not intentionally collect any personal information from children under the age of eighteen (18) through this website.
 This website is not directed towards children under eighteen (18).
-If you believe that we have collected personal information from a child under the age of eighteen (18) through this website, please contact us.

 # Online Privacy Policy Only
 This online privacy policy applies only to information collected through the website and not to information collected offline.